Environmental Sustainability Focus Areas

 • Encouraging suppliers and dealers to reduce CO₂ emissions

-• Using sustainable materials in vehicle parts
+• Increasing the use of sustainable materials in vehicle parts

 • Reducing waste generation and increasing recycling